Switch-to.eu

 Common Issues

-• File size limits: Check your Nextcloud instance's maximum file size setting
+• File size limits: Check if your Nextcloud instance has file size limitations

 Getting Help